OSGeoLabBp/tutorials/english/gawk/regexp.rst

 Regular expressions
 ===================

-By the help of regular expressions (regepx) diserve text patterns can be defined Regexp are used by most of the Linux text processing utilities (e.g. grep, awk, sed) and text editors (vi, emacs).
-Here is a vwry short and incomplete list of special regexp characters:
+By the help of regular expressions (regepx) diverse text patterns can be defined Regexp are used by the most Linux text processing utilities (e.g. grep, awk, sed) and text editors (vi, emacs).
+Here is a very short and incomplete list of special regexp characters:

 .. code:: text